Aseroe rubra

 Aseroe rubra, commonly known as the anemone stinkhorn, sea anemone fungus and starfish fungus, is a common and widespread basidiomycete fungus recognizable for its foul odour of carrion and its sea anemone shape when mature.
-Found in gardens on mulch and in grassy areas, it resembles a red star-shaped structure covered in brownish slime on a white stalk.
+Found in gardens on mulch and in grassy areas, it resembles a red star-shaped structure covered in brownish slime called gleba on a white stalk.
 It attracts flies, which spread its spores.

 Taxonomy

 The first native Australian fungus to be formally described, Aseroe rubra was collected in 1792 in southern Tasmania and named by the French botanist Jacques Labillardière.
 The scientific name is derived from the Ancient Greek words Asē/αση 'disgust' and roē/ροη 'juice', and the Latin ruber 'red'.
 It is a member of the stinkhorn family Phallaceae, although has been placed by some mycologists in a separate family Clathraceae.
 Like them it bears its spores in a brownish slime which smells of faeces or carrion and attracts flies, which spread the spores.